Wednesday, 27 November 2013

 Hex - #CC3366

-The two primary colours can be reproduced as special spot colours, but for the secondary palette, four-colour process can be used.
+The two primary colours can be reproduced as special spot colours,

 As with our primary colours, always refer to the CMYK breakdowns given here and not those specified in particular programmes e.g. Quark, Photoshop or InDesign, as those colour values vary from programme to programme.